Nakrez/zOS/README.md

     else
 * Filesystem In Userland library (libfiu)
   * Easy filesystem implementation
-  * Only provide filesystem operation and information, the library do everything else
+  * Filesystem drivers only provide filesystem operations and informations, the library do the rest
+  * Generic block cache implementation
+* Drivers:
+  * ATA: (only disk no CDROM atm)
+  * Ext2
+  * Keyboard
+  * Video (x86 only using VBE Extended)
+  * TTY
+* Other binaries:
+  * Shell, cat

 ## Build instruction ##

-To build zOS you first have to configure it by lanching the configure script.
+To build zOS you first have to configure it by lanching the `configure` script.

 If you want to build the image just use `make`.